pme0/gh-pages/content/posts/pedestrian-detection.md

 The model loses accuracy when presented with very distant object, as depicted in the next example:

-{{< figure src="/media/pedestrian-detection/pexels-luis-dalvan-1770808_bboxes.png" width="60%" >}}
+{{< figure src="/media/pedestrian-detection/pexels-luis-dalvan-1770808_bboxes.png" width="80%" >}}

 The reason is two-fold: firstly, the training data contains larger instances of pedestrians, and the multi-scale detector is only able to resolve the features up to a point;
 and secondly, the rescaling of the image used for inference (1000x660) to fit the expected input size of the model (640x640) causes a distortion in the case of non-square images.
 A crop of a square region previously containing undetected instances shows that the model performs much better in this case.

-{{< figure src="/media/pedestrian-detection/pexels-luis-dalvan-1770808-detail.jpg" width="60%" >}}
+{{< figure src="/media/pedestrian-detection/pexels-luis-dalvan-1770808-detail.jpg" width="80%" >}}

 Alternatively, the confidence threshold can be decreasing so that less confident prediction are not excluded, which typically happens to very small objects.
 We can see an example of this approach in the following image.
-With a high threshold only the larger instances are picked up
+With a high threshold only the instances for which the model is very certain are picked up

 {{< figure src="/media/pedestrian-detection/pedestrians_abrd_conf90.png" width="60%" >}}

-whereas with a low threshold the model is able to pick up even the three very small and well camouflaged observers in the background on th left side of the road---impressive!
+whereas with a low threshold the model is able to pick up even the three very small and well camouflaged observers in the background on the left side of the road---impressive!
 {{< figure src="/media/pedestrian-detection/pedestrians_abrd_conf3.png" width="60%" >}}

 {{< figure src="/media/pedestrian-detection/pedestrians_abrd-crop.png" width="80%" >}}

-Inference can be easily extended to video clips. ................
+Lastly, inference can be easily extended to video clips.

 {{< video src="/media/pedestrian-detection/out.mp4" type="video/mp4" preload="auto" >}}